Recognizing the first signs and symptoms of pregnancy

 Ultrasound

-Your gynecologist may suggest an ultrasound scan during a follow-up consultation to find out if you are pregnant.
-Please note, however, thatultrasound is harmless for the baby, and can only detect pregnancy from 7 days after periods, i.e. 3 weeks after fertilization.
+Your gynecologist may suggest an ultrasound during a follow-up consultation to find out if you are pregnant.
+Please note, however, thatultrasound is harmless for the baby, and can only detect a pregnancy after 7 days' delay in menstruation, i.e. 3 weeks after fertilization.
 The embryo will then measure around 1.5 mm and can be observed during the ultrasound.
 Its correct implantation in the uterus and its viability will also be checked.

 When do pregnancy symptoms disappear?